CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*?META*_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
 # [ ] _*+META*_ Add "beta" status information to META-SHARE record
 # [ ] _*+PORTAL*_ Add "beta" status information to the resource group page
+# [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
+Make sure the META-SHARE record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the META-SHARE description).
 # [ ] _*+PORTAL*_ Publish news about this new corpus in the portal
 # [ ] _*?SUPPORT*_ Inform corpus owner and possibly interested researchers on the corpus in Korp and ask them to test it
 # [ ] _*?DATA*_ Fix corpus data based on feedback and re-publish (if needed)
 # [ ] _*?KORP*_ Fix corpus configuration in Korp and re-publish (if needed)
-# [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data, and make sure the META-SHARE record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the META-SHARE description).
 # [ ] _*+KORP*_ Remove beta status after two weeks, if no requests for corrections or changes appear during this period
 ## [ ] _*+KORP*_ Remove beta status from Korp configuration ({{{}master{}}}), push and install the updated {{master}}
 ## [ ] _*+META*_ Remove beta status from the META-SHARE record and resource group page